 Eddie Van Halen played an important role in the success of "Beat It" from Michael Jackson's Thriller.
 When the mega-smash album arrived on Nov.
 30, 1982, however, Van Halen discovered that he wasn't mentioned.

-He said he did the solo on the project's third radio single for free, and even wound up re-arranging "Beat It" while Jackson was out of the room.
+He said he did the solo on the project's third radio single for free, and even wound up arranging the chords underneath his solo while Jackson was out of the room.

 "I listened to the song," Van Halen told CNN in 2012, "and I immediately go, 'Can I change some parts?'
 I turned to the engineer and I go, 'Okay, from the breakdown, chop in this part, go to this piece, pre-chorus, to the chorus, out.'
 Took him maybe 10 minutes to put it together.
 And I proceeded to improvise two solos over it."